capport-wg/7710bis/README.md

    information faster and more reliably.
-Note that, for the foreseeable future, captive portals will still need to implement interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.
+Note that, for the foreseeable future, captive portals will still need to implement interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals"; nonetheless, the mechanism provided by this document provides a more reliable and performant way to do so, and is therefore the preferred mechanism for captive-portal detection.

+Kumari & Kline           Expires January 2, 2021                [Page 3]

+Internet-Draft             DHCP Captive-Portal                 July 2020

    Clients that support the Captive Portal DHCP option SHOULD include the option in the Parameter Request List in DHCPREQUEST messages.
    DHCP servers MAY send the Captive Portal option without any explicit request.

-Kumari & Kline          Expires December 26, 2020               [Page 3]

-Internet-Draft             DHCP Captive-Portal                 June 2020

    In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC8415]), and IPv6 only with RA) the captive